fossabot/drone-plugin-pipeline-client/README.md

 #### Azure (AKS)

 In case of Azure a resource group has to be used.
-Use the Azure CLI to create Azure Resource Group: https://docs.microsoft.com/en-us/azure/azure-resource-manager/xplat-cli-azure-resource-manager
+Use the Azure CLI to create an Azure Resource Group: https://docs.microsoft.com/en-us/azure/azure-resource-manager/xplat-cli-azure-resource-manager

 | Option                      | Description                      | Default  | Required |